 Should I butter or spray my nonstick pans before baking?

 In theory, you shouldn't need to, but nothing is foolproof.
 If a recipe tells you to grease the pan, do so with the fat intended.
 Try to steer clear of using cooking sprays because they contain ingredients beyond cooking oil, and over time those will tend to leave a filmy layer that will degrade the efficacy of your pans.

 Why Trust The Spruce Eats?

 Karen Resta is a writer specializing in food culture and history, cooking, pastries, and restaurants.
 She's also a former pastry chef and has traveled to Budapest, Kyiv, and Paris during their Fashion Weeks as a photographer and writer, always finding the best authentic pastries along the way.
 She now spends a lot of her free time baking at home and recommends quality within your given budget.
 Having the right tools available and knowing how to use them well (it can take practice, like anything else) makes all the difference, and she curated this list with that in mind.

-This roundup was edited by Jenny Kellerhals, a New York City pastry chef of over a decade turned freelance food & beverage writer.
-She thinks that cooking is a skill that anyone can develop, and the right tools will make it easier.
+This roundup was edited by Jenny Kellerhals, a New York City pastry chef of over a decade turned freelance food and beverage writer.
+She thinks that cooking is a skill that anyone can develop and that the right tools will make it easier.